GARYXTY/GARYXTY.github.io/_pages/researches.md

 <br>
 <br>

-Stage 2: How Robots Learn Skills?
+Stage 2: How Robots Learn Skills.
 ====

 In the future, we will apply the research results from the first phase to the study of robot skill learning.
 New work is coming soon!!!